I now have the reference:

 This paper is the original and much more complete.
 It also tells how the cycle was broken.

 The time was the early 60’s.
 The milieu was Digital Equipment Corporation and MIT.
 Early computer displays plotted points.
 The DEC PDP 1 and IBM 704 had remarkably similar hardware for which the program would load an x and y value into common registers and issue a plot command.
-(140 μs for the 704) The hardware would briefly display a small point on the screen.
+(140 μs for the 704) The hardware would briefly display a small point on the screen at those coordinates.
 If the screen had a persistent phosphor and the program plotted points fast enough and the room lights were low then a very useful image might appear on the screen.
 While television was already common the cost of refresh memory ruled out today’s raster scan.
 The PDP-1 and the 704 had neither the megabit memory required to serve as a raster scan refresh buffer, nor adequate memory bandwidth.
+When the program was not plotting points, the screen was black.
 The PDP-1 had a light pen that was a hand held photo cell that would provide a program testable state that would be true briefly after plotting a point within view of the light pen.
 This design followed the work on the Tx-10 at Lincoln Labs which had supported the pioneering work of Ivan Sutherland and his famous Sketchpad program.

 Then as now there was a continuing decrease in hardware costs.
 Architects wondered how they could overcome the awkward fact that the screen would go black whenever the CPU diverted its attention from the consuming task of refreshing the screen.
 The solution was the display list.
 Hardware was built to read an array of point coordinate pairs from core memory and plot them on the screen.
+The array was thus processed until the program told it to stop.
 The CPU could then construct display lists and go on to other tasks while the user examined the static image.